The following is a comprehensive list of the supported parameters to customize

 There are two ways to configure KGDBOC.
 If the OS is already booted, then write the name of the serial device to the KGDBOC module parameter.
 For example:

-In order to attach GDB to the kernel, it must be stopped first.
-One way to do that is to send a "g" to /proc/sysrq-trigger.
+To attach GDB to the kernel, it must be stopped first.
+One way to do that is to send a "g" to

 Once the KGDBOC module is configured and the kernel stopped, run the Arm64 GDB on the host machine connected to the serial port, then set the remote target to the serial device on the host side.